internet-innovation/internet-innovation.github.io/_posts/2022-05-05-chicago-digital-divide-census.md

 Our analysis reveals significant disparities in Internet access across community areas in Chicago.
 Areas with lower Internet access are concentrated on the South and West Sides.
 These areas have higher poverty and larger minority populations.
 Policymakers, including the city government, need to take a holistic approach and prioritize their efforts in these most underserved areas.

-Income is most strongly associated with Internet access, indicating that Internet inequity in Chicago is potentially an affordability issue.
+Income is most strongly associated with Internet access, indicating that Internet disparity in Chicago is potentially an affordability issue.
 Thus, more programs such as Chicago Connected are needed to provide Internet at lower costs.
 In the longer term, policymakers can also consider facilitating community networks in underserved neighborhoods, bringing down Internet costs as well as providing employment and digital skills to the residents.

 Finally, we found that Internet access is also associated with education and age, indicating that Internet access might also be limited due to its perceived utility or lack of user-friendliness for certain population demographics.
 This suggests initiatives are needed to provide educational resources to the community — especially older populations — about Internet use.